polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

-Welcome to the **PIT -** Polymer Incentivized Testnet!
+Quest into the **Polyverse**, Polymer's Incentivized Testnet!

-The PIT embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
+The Polyverse embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
 Polymer brings together developers, rollup and infrastructure operators to explore, build, and contribute towards the _Interchain_ thesis.

 As an initiative to honor developers instrumental to Ethereum's scalability via Layer-2 infra, cross-chain application development, and advancing IBC in the Cosmos ecosystem, we're offering rewards for their past contributions.